SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 SCCM Run Script uses the concept of script authors and script approvers as separate roles for the implementation and execution of a script.
 Having the author and approver roles separated allows for a vital process check for the powerful tool that Run Scripts is.

-There is an additional script runners role that allows execution of scripts, but not the creation or approval of scripts.
-You can create and deploy SCCM PowerShell Script using SCCM run script options in the software library.
-Uninstall 7Zip application with PowerShell Command line from SCCM.
+There is an additional script runner role that allows script execution but not script creation or approval.
+You can create and deploy SCCM PowerShell Scripts using SCCM run script options in the software library.
+Uninstall the 7Zip application with the PowerShell Command line from SCCM.

-Enable the Script authors to require an additional script approver in Hierarchy settings for the site server.
-The further approval and RBAC ensure the security part of running the script from the SCCM console.
+Enable the Script authors to require an additional script approver in the site server’s hierarchy settings.
+Further approval and RBAC ensure the security of running the script from the SCCM console.
 This process is essential for SCCM PowerShell Script Deployment without creating a Package.

 Security Permissions to Create and Deploy SCCM Run Script